-- Prior to attending your pre-surgical education class, you can download the Medbridge GO app from the app store or get it on Google Play. - During the class, the care navigator will provide the necessary access code to sync your app to your customized program. - Tap "GO" to follow along with the exercise videos as they play on-screen.
+- Prior to attending your pre-surgical education class, you can download the Medbridge Go app from the app store or get it on Google Play. - Following the class, the presenting physical therapist will provide the necessary access code to sync your app to your customized program. - Tap 'GO' to follow along with the exercise videos as they play on-screen.